soalaksks/moe-canberrasec/_the-canberran-heartbeat/Student Advocacy/The Canberra Spotlight (TCS).md

 ---
 <p><strong>The Canberra Spotlight (TCS)</strong> is a unique initiative designed
-to provide students with a platform to showcase their talents and express themselves through music.
+to provide students with a platform to showcase their talents and express themselves.
 The programme aims to create an inclusive avenue for students to explore new experiences without the fear of failure, fostering the development of greater confidence in student performers.</p>
 <p>By providing a platform for talent, expression, exploration, and confidence-building,
 the programme plays a pivotal role in enriching the student experience and fostering a vibrant culture of creativity and self-discovery.</p>